 - South African Cultural Texts and the Global Mediascape.
 Special issue of Scrutiny2: Issues in English Studies in Southern Africa, 2008.
 (With Andrew van der Vlies.)

 I would be happy to hear from potential doctoral students whose interests and proposals coincide with any of my research areas.

-I am currently supervising two students: one is writing a magic realist novel about transnational Peruvian-British experience; the other is working on a creative non-fiction project combining memoir and queer theory.
+I supervised two students: one is writing a magic realist novel about transnational Peruvian-British experience; the other is working on a creative non-fiction project combining memoir and queer theory.